lp-Recovery of the Most Significant Subspace among Multiple Subspaces with Outliers: Additional Theory

 If $p=1$, then the global $\ell_0$ $d$-subspace in this example is still a local $\ell_1$ subspace (as explained in Example~\ref{example:local_min} for the special cases $d=1$ and $D=2$).
 Nevertheless, if the outlier is located instead on a unit vector having elevation angle with the original $d$-subspace less than $\pi/2$, then $\eps$ can be chosen so that the global $\ell_0$ subspace is even not a local $\ell_1$ subspace (see again Example~\ref{example:local_min}).
 However, if $0<p<1$, then Proposition~\ref{prop:comb_cond2} implies that the global $\ell_0$ subspace is still a local $\ell_p$ subspace in both examples.

-Similarly, it is not hard to produce an example of data points on the unit sphere of $\reals^D$ where the global $\ell_0$ subspace is still not a global $\ell_p$ subspace for all $p>0$ (normalization of data to the unit sphere is a common practice for robust PCA algorithms~\cite{sphericalPCA99, LMTZ2012} as well as HLM algorithms~\cite{Yan06LSA, MKF_workshop09}).
-For simplicity we give a counterexample for $d=2$ by letting $N_1$ data points be uniformly sampled along an arc of length $\eps$ of a great circle of the sphere $S^2$.
-We then place an outlier on another great circle in the location furthest from the intersection of the two great circles.
-For any fixed $p >0$ and $\eps$ sufficiently small, we note that the global $\ell_p$ subspace passes through the outlier and the center of the arc of length $\eps$ and is orthogonal to the subspace containing this arc.
-Clearly, it is different than the global $\ell_0$ subspace.
+Similarly, it is not hard to produce examples of data points on the unit sphere of $\reals^D$ where the global $\ell_0$ subspace is still not a global $\ell_p$ subspace for all $p>0$.
+It is important for us to point it out since for simplicity we formulated the theory for data lying on the unit sphere and by normalizing the data sets in the examples above to the unit sphere, they may not form counterexamples any more.
+For simplicity we give a counterexample when $D=3$ and $d=2$.
+We uniformly sample $N_1$ inliers ($N_1>2$) from an arc on the great circle in the $xy$-plane with the following parametrization: $(\cos \theta,\sin\theta,0)$, where $\theta \in [-\eps,\eps]$.
+We also fix an outlier $(x_0,y_0,z_0) \in \mathbb{S}^2$ such that $z_0\neq 0$.
+For any fixed $p >0$ and $\eps$ sufficiently small, the 2-subspace spanned by $(x_0,y_0,z_0)$ and $(1,0,0)$ (which is the center of the arc) results in a smaller $\ell_p$ energy than that of the global $\ell_0$ subspace (i.e., the $xy$-plane).
+That is, the global $\ell_0$ subspace is not the global $\ell_p$ subspace.